Hatsukokoro Shirasagi Migaki Deba 150 mm

 Hatsukokoro Shirasagi

-Hatsukokoro brings in masters of smithing, sharpening, and handle making to ensure quality, and a high attention to detail on their knives, so you know that you will be getting an amazing work knife.
+The Shirasagi line comes to us from Tosa city, Kochi Prefecture, Japan – made by a group of undisclosed craftsmen, and sharpened by Myojin-san, who trained at Konosuke (based in Sakai city, Osaka Prefecture, Japan).
 At the price these Migaki finish knives are a must have workhorse for any kit, the white #2 steel will take an amazing edge and is incredibly easy to sharpen and polish to your liking.
 The dark octagonal wood handle looks great with the rustic style of the blade, making it as much a show piece as a work knife.

 The Knife

 These migaki variants of the Shirasagi line showcase clean work, with an understated finish that doesn't leave much to hide behind.
-This deba features a thick spine and steep edge, while it excels at fish butchery it should be known that this is a task specific knife.
 A breeze to keep razor sharp once its set up, this knife finds a happy middle ground of size where it breaks down small lake fish like a breeze, but is capable of working on larger fish while remaining manageable in hand.
 Be advised this knife is not particularly sharp out of the box and will require an initial sharpening before use.

 **THIS KNIFE IS FOR RIGHT HANDED USE ONLY**